ocelotconsulting/ocelotconsulting.github.io/_posts/2016-09-21-launching-ocelot.md

 ## Pay it Forward

 Beyond forming these partnerships, we also aim to help the IT community *care* by giving back.
-As such, we will be posting in this blog on relevant subjects to the technologies we are either currently working with, or have passion around.
+As such, we will be posting in this space on relevant subjects to the technologies we are either currently working with, or have passion around.
 We hope to spark conversation, interest in our company, and generally educate.

 So, where are we now?
 Well, we just started 3 days ago, we are in the process of finding those partners, and things look promising so far.